 Her biographies of major Van Gogh-collector Helene Kröller-Müller and writer Boudewijn Büch both received great critical acclaim.
 In cooperation with director Leo de Boer, Eva produced a documentary film about Kröller-Müller’s turbulent life (English subtitles).

-Eva obtained a master’s degree in Cultural Studies at the University of Utrecht, specialising in early twentieth-century Dutch art.
-In 2010 she was awarded a PhD at the University of Groningen for her biography of Helene Kröller-Müller.
-She has served as guest editor for the Oxford Journal of the History of Collections and has published in several international journals.
-Currently she is board member of Museum Boijmans van Beuningen in Rotterdam, treasurer of the Khardzhiev Foundation, which manages a unique collection of Russian avant-garde art, and chairperson of the Van der Leeuw Foundation, organizing the annual Van der Leeuw lecture held by internationally renowned speakers from the field of literature, politics, economy and philosophy.
+Eva obtained a master’s degree in Cultural History at the University of Utrecht, and holds a PhD from the University of Groningen for her biography of Helene Kröller-Müller (2010).
+From 2008-2009 she served as guest editor for the Oxford Journal of the History of Collections.
+Currently she is member of the supervisory board of Museum Boijmans van Beuningen in Rotterdam, treasurer of the Khardzhiev Foundation, which manages a unique collection of Russian avant-garde art, and chairperson of the Van der Leeuw Foundation, organizing the annual Van der Leeuw lecture held by internationally renowned speakers from the field of literature, politics, economy and philosophy.